Rockall Expedition

 The Radio TRansmissions

-The expedition team is made up of a number of highly experienced radio operators who will be running 24×7 transmissions on SSB CW and FT8 for 1 week, with two radios transmitting simultaneously.
+The expedition team is made up of a number of highly experienced radio operators who ran 24×7 transmissions on SSB CW and FT8 for almost a week, with two radios transmitting simultaneously.

 A big thanks goes to 73 Rob GM3YTS for the donation and support so far.